 Oral traditions of many Native American tribes, including the Arapaho, Sioux, Cheyenne, and Crow, tell of “little people” who stand from just 20 inches to three feet tall.
-In some tribes they are known as “tiny people eaters,” in others they were known to have been spirits and healers, and some believed them to be magical, similar to leprechauns or fairies.
+In some tribes, they are known as “tiny people eaters,” in others, they were known to have been spirits and healers, and some believed them to be magical, similar to leprechauns or fairies.
 In any event, the legends were well known among Indians across the nation, long before the Europeans set foot upon these lands.

 The Nimerigar were also known to kill their own kind with a blow to the head when they became too ill to be an active part of their society.
-Though part of the legend, this practice of sometimes killing the infirmed was also a regular part of life for many of the nomadic Indian tribes.
+Though part of the legend, this practice of sometimes killing the infirmed was also a regular part of life for many nomadic Indian tribes.

 After continually working a rich vein and running only into more and more rock, Cecil Main and Frank Carr used dynamite to blast a section of the mountainside to get at the gold.
 After the dust cleared, a cave could be seen in the rock face.
-The small cavern was about 15 feet long and 4 feet high and had been totally sealed off from the outside world by a thick wall of rock.
+The small cavern was about 15 feet long and 4 feet high and sealed off from the outside world by a thick wall of rock.

 The mummy was displayed in sideshows for years before it was purchased by a Casper businessman named Ivan T. Goodman.
-When Goodman died in 1950, the mummy passed into the hands of one Leonard Walder, a New York businessman who died in the 1980’s.
-It has not been seen publicly since and its whereabouts are unknown.
+When Goodman died in 1950, the mummy passed into the hands of one Leonard Walder, a New York businessman who died in the 1980s.
+It has not been seen publicly since, and its whereabouts are unknown.

-Though the “little mummy” has been lost in history, it continues to be a scientific curiosity and to many, only the stuff of legends.
-Allegedly, the Pedro Mountains Mummy brought bad luck to those who possessed it and Native Americans continue to warn their people to be aware of the “tiny people eaters” who are still said to live in the mountains and high places of Wyoming.
+Though the “little mummy” has been lost in history, it continues to be a scientific curiosity and, to many, only the stuff of legends.
+Allegedly, the Pedro Mountains Mummy brought bad luck to those who possessed it, and Native Americans continue to warn their people to be aware of the “tiny people eaters” who are still said to live in the mountains and high places of Wyoming.